Anshlulla/Image-Segmentation-for-Self-Driving-Cars/README.md

 Apply data augmentation techniques such as rotation, flipping, scaling, and random cropping to increase the diversity of the training dataset and improve model robustness.

 ### Model Training:
 Train the U-Net model using the augmented training dataset.
-Use techniques like transfer learning with pre-trained models for better performance.

 ### Model Evaluation:
 Evaluate the trained model's performance using metrics such as Intersection over Union (IoU) and Mean Average Precision (mAP) on a validation dataset.